dodeleye99/tetris-python/README.md

 Originally used for a programming project in A-level Computer Science.

 ## How to run
+First go to the `src` directory:

+    cd ~/<path-to-tetris-python-directory>/src

-Execute the `main.py` file from the command-line/terminal:
+Then execute the `main.py` file from the command-line/terminal:

     python3 main.py